percona/everest-doc/docs/release-notes/Percona Everest 0.7.0 (2024-01-31).md

 ### Monitoring

-Percona Everest now comes with amazing monitoring capabilities that will ensure your database infrastructure is always reliable and secure.
+Percona Everest now comes with monitoring capabilities that will help ensure your database infrastructure is always reliable and secure.

-Here are some fundamental values you’ll get by monitoring Percona Everest:
+Here's what you'll get out of Percona Everest monitoring:

-- Monitoring helps track database availability and uptime
+- Database availability and uptime tracking
-- Monitoring provides insights into database performance
+- Insights into your database performance
-- Monitoring helps detect and address issues proactively
+- Proactive issue detection and addressing opportunities
-- Continuous monitoring helps maintain a stable and reliable database environment.
+- Continuous monitoring

  ![!image](../images/everest_select_endpoint.png)